 “It’s our honor to award the top researchers in the nation with grants that will change their careers and the treatment of cancer,” said V Foundation Chief Scientific Officer Dr. Susanna Greer.
-“Our vision is a future where all cancer diagnosis are early and are met with choice of treatments and outcomes of long-term survival.”
+“Our vision is a future where all cancer diagnoses are early and are met with choice of treatments and outcomes of long-term survival.”

 Here’s a breakdown of the 101 grants funded: